-Biannual indie mag Beauty Papers, artist Andrew Logan, and even photography contributions by makeup artist Dick Page.
+Biannual indie mag Beauty Papers, by Maxine Leonard and Valerie Wickes, is known for its alternative approach to all things beauty-related.
+It comes as no surprise that their latest issue, on newsstands now, continues that tradition, with features on industry icons like Serge Lutens, artist Andrew Logan, and even photography contributions by makeup artist Dick Page.
 Leonard lets us in on their subversive approach, and shares a few of her own beauty tricks, like why she swears by Shu Umeura and stands by a good red lip.

 How did Beauty Papers come to be?